Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 “I think you're the only one who does, hah.”
 She wiped her right eye with the back of her hand and stretched, straightening her back.
 Then turning around, she asked “So, putting this slightly too sincere conversation aside, what were you asking about?”

 “I asked if you had already taken a look at our initial report.
 Papa Henri and Radenvijaya finished their autopsy and compositional analysis of the besshu we captured.
-So, we need to discuss what comes next–” Sivi, as if the conversation hadn’t just happened, eagerly answered Magiri.
-The two were accustomed to this sudden change of mood between them.
+So, we need to discuss what comes next–” Sivi eagerly answered Magiri, as if that conversation hadn’t happened.
+The two were accustomed to this sudden shift in the mood between them.

 It was afternoon, two days after the four hour and thirty-minute besshu fishing operation in FBB's atmosphere.
 “Aah, okay, okay, I'll take a look at the draft now.” she said, pulling on a shirt and pants inside the covered wagon before returning with a scale in hand.
 Sivi similarly produced an information board from her sleeve and began reading the report.